 When you get your physical paperwork back from the state after it approves your LLC, keep it in a safe location with your other important documents.
 This includes your operating agreement, member certificates, contracts, compliance checklists, transfer ledger, etc. We offer a customized business kit to help you keep these documents organized and looking professional.

 Draft an operating agreement for your Wyoming LLC.
+(For more information, please see our operating agreement definition page.)
 A Wyoming LLC operating agreement is an internal document that contains key information about how your business will be run.
 A comprehensive operating agreement might include:

 An operating agreement is where you and your associates turn if disputes arise (and often, how you avoid future conflicts in the first place).
 If the operating agreement doesn’t discuss it, the Secretary of State’s default rules for Wyoming LLCs will apply to your operating procedures.

-People starting a company may get so caught up in the formation process that they overlook this critical step.
-Or they may think that it’s an unnecessary expense.
+People starting a company may get so caught up in the formation process that they overlook this critical step or think it’s an unnecessary expense.
 Too often, these same businesses find themselves embroiled in a lawsuit or other disputes that the owners might have avoided if they had written an operating agreement.

-Are you unsure as to how to create an operating agreement for your LLC?
-We offer a customizable template to help get you started.
+Are you unsure how to create an operating agreement for your LLC?
+We offer a customizable template to help you get started.

 An operating agreement isn’t a legal requirement for setting up a Wyoming LLC, but having one is a good idea.
 That’s true even if you’re the only owner.
 If there’s any chance that you’ll admit new members or managers or accept money from investors, an operating agreement may come into play.